h8d13/cruft/README.md

 > Cruft is a lightweight duplicate code finder that ships with `ruff` and `vulture` basic config.

-It is meant to be a boilerplate to use on new Python/PyPy projects or check existing codebases.
+It is meant to be a boilerplate to use on new Python & PyPy projects or check existing codebases.

 ---